-- http://loufranco.com/blog/assets/cheatsheet.pdf :To the point, example diagrams annotated with the name of the modeling elements used in the example.
+- Lou Franco UML Cheatsheet.
+To the point.
+Example diagrams annotated with the name of the modeling elements used in the example.
 Class, use case and sequence diagrams covered

 - UML Diagrams: Detailed overview of all UML diagrams (including the new features of latest UML versions).
 It’s more a reference guide than a cheatsheet though, since each diagram has its own dedicated page.
 It is updated to reflect the UML 2.5 version.